Get It Done With MySQL 5&Up, Chapter 1. Copyright © Peter Brawley and Arthur Fuller 2010. All rights reserved.

 A set that has fewer than an infinite number of members is a finite set.
 Obviously, all databases are instances of finite sets.

 If the set of members common to A and B is the null set, A and B are disjoint sets.
 For example, in Fig 2, no politician is a cat, and no cat is a politician.
 Politicians and Cats are disjoint.

-Given two sets A and B, the members that belong to A and/or B constitute the union of A and B—in Fig 2, the men who aren't crooks, plus the crooks who aren't men, plus the intersection of the two sets, those who are both.
+Given two sets A and B, the members that belong to A and/or B constitute the union of A and B: in Fig 2, the men who aren't crooks, plus the crooks who aren't men, plus the intersection of the two sets, those who are both.

 The intersection of A and B is always a subset of the union of A and B.